elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-roman-settlements-like-london-and-york-develop-and-what-architectural-features-were-prominent.md

 url: /learn/history-of-the-world/questions/how-did-roman-settlements-like-london-and-york-develop-and-what-architectural-features-were-prominent
 score: 9.0
 related_article1:
-    id: 166254
+    id: 166248
+    title: >-
-    title: What military strategies did the Romans use against British tribes, and what factors led to their eventual withdrawal from Britain?
+        What strategies did Caractacus employ in his resistance against Roman rule, and what was his ultimate fate?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-military-strategies-did-the-romans-use-against-british-tribes-and-what-factors-led-to-their-eventual-withdrawal-from-britain
+    url: /learn/history-of-the-world/questions/what-strategies-did-caractacus-employ-in-his-resistance-against-roman-rule-and-what-was-his-ultimate-fate
 related_article2:
-    id: 166255
+    id: 166252
-    title: What do genetic studies of Roman-era burials reveal about intermarriage and the establishment of an elite class in Britain?
+    title: >-
+        What evidence exists of early Christian communities in Roman Britain, and how did trade routes facilitate the spread of Christianity?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-do-genetic-studies-of-romanera-burials-reveal-about-intermarriage-and-the-establishment-of-an-elite-class-in-britain
+    url: /learn/history-of-the-world/questions/what-evidence-exists-of-early-christian-communities-in-roman-britain-and-how-did-trade-routes-facilitate-the-spread-of-christianity
 related_article3:
-    id: 166244
+    id: 166253
-    title: How did the installation of the Trinovantes' king impact Roman-British relations?
+    title: >-
+        What was the Edict of Caracalla, and how did it affect Roman citizenship in Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-installation-of-the-trinovantes-king-impact-romanbritish-relations
+    url: /learn/history-of-the-world/questions/what-was-the-edict-of-caracalla-and-how-did-it-affect-roman-citizenship-in-britain
 related_article4:
-    id: 166247
+    id: 166245
-    title: How did Roman provincial governance function in Britain, and what was the role of governors?
+    title: >-
+        What insights do 'De Bello Gallico' and the works of Suetonius and Cassius Dio provide about Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-roman-provincial-governance-function-in-britain-and-what-was-the-role-of-governors
+    url: /learn/history-of-the-world/questions/what-insights-do-de-bello-gallico-and-the-works-of-suetonius-and-cassius-dio-provide-about-roman-britain
 related_article5:
-    id: 166244
+    id: 166246
-    title: How did the installation of the Trinovantes' king impact Roman-British relations?
+    title: >-
+        What was the significance of Claudius' invasion of Britain and the role of Aulus Plautius?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-installation-of-the-trinovantes-king-impact-romanbritish-relations
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-claudius-invasion-of-britain-and-the-role-of-aulus-plautius
 ---

 &nbsp;